aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-xamlflow/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform CGM to XAMLFLOW via Java" h2="On Premise Java API to Render CGM to XAMLFLOW without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert CGM to XAMLFLOW by using two simple steps.
-First you need to render CGM file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to XAMLFLOW.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting CGM to XAMLFLOW is a simple two-step process.
+The first step is to render the CGM file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF document processing API that is part of the Aspose.Total for Java package.
+This API allows you to easily convert CGM files to DOC format.

+The second step is to convert the DOC file to XAMLFLOW using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that is also part of the Aspose.Total for Java package.
+This API allows you to easily convert DOC files to XAMLFLOW format.

+By using these two APIs, you can quickly and easily convert CGM files to XAMLFLOW.
+Aspose.PDF for Java and Aspose.Words for Java are both powerful and reliable APIs that make it easy to convert CGM to XAMLFLOW.
+With Aspose.Total for Java, you can access both APIs and get the most out of your document processing needs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}